 While beneficial, a basic SCM strategy does not see the supply chain’s “big picture.”
 Imagine that a business, in addition to optimizing costs through a basic SCM, can use analytical software to determine the best overall strategy to optimize profits.
 A business can accomplish this through a strategic sourcing process, which provides a business with a bird’s eye view of the supply chain when managing its procurement process.
 ProcurePort’s eProcurement on Demand software empowers businesses to take that next step through strategic sourcing.
 Its array of strategic sourcing software creates a digital avenue to optimize procurement.

 Strategic sourcing goes beyond just finding the lowest priced materials during the procurement process; it considers various factors in determining the best value for a business that will optimize costs.
-The process of Strategic sourcing considers a business’s purchasing budget, its ability to negotiate with suppliers, and suppliers’ market conditions.
+The strategic sourcing process considers a business’s purchasing budget, its ability to negotiate with suppliers, and suppliers’ market conditions.
 What’s more, the process of strategic sourcing should be used to constantly re-evaluate a business’s procurement and conduct periodic audits to determine whether the supply chain is truly as efficient as possible.

 - Spend analysis

 - e-Sourcing and eProcurement

 - Savings management